-While the aesthetics of consumption (photographic or otherwise) requires a heroicized myth of the artist, the exemplary practice of the player-off codes requires only an operator, a producer, a scriptor, or a pasticheur
+-Walter Benjamin While the aesthetics of consumption (photographic or otherwise) requires a heroicized myth of the artist, the exemplary practice of the player-off codes requires only an operator, a producer, a scriptor, or a pasticheur -Abigail Solomon Godeau

--Abigail Solomon Godeau Montage before shooting, montage during shooting and montage after shooting.

--The Dziga Vertov Group
+Montage before shooting, montage during shooting and montage after shooting. -The Dziga Vertov Group

-A work that does not dominate reality and that does not allow the public to dominate it is not a work of art.
+A work that does not dominate reality and that does not allow the public to dominate it is not a work of art. -Bertolt Brecht

-A certain contempt for the material employed to express an idea is indispensible to the purist realization of this idea.
+A certain contempt for the material employed to express an idea is indispensible to the purist realization of this idea. -Man Ray

 You know exactly what I think of photography.
-I would like to see it make people despise painting until something else would make photography unbearable.

-. the very question of whether photography is or is not an art is essentially a misleading one.
-Although photography generates works that can be called art-it requires subjectivity. it can lie, it gives aesthetic pleasure-photography is not, to begin with, an art form at all.
-Like language, it is a medium in which works of art (among other things) are made objects.
-Finally, photographs have become so much the leading It is a fetishistic and fundamentally anti-technical notion of art with which theorists of photography have tussled for almost a century, without of course achieving the slightest result!
-For they sought nothing beyond acquiring credentials for the photographer from the judgment-seat he had already
+I would like to see it make people despise painting until something else would make photography unbearable. -Marcel Duchamp it can lie, it gives aesthetic pleasure-photography is not, to begin with, an art form at all.
+Like language, it is a medium in which works of art (among other things) are made -Susan Sontag